simulacr4m/collapseos/CONTRIBUTING.md

 hackable with no external ressources.
 Because of that, code simplicity is paramount.

-It is also important for Collapse OS to run on very tight ressources.
+It is also important for Collapse OS to run on very tight resources.
 Because of that, code compactness trumps efficiency or features.

 All of this means that simplicity is more important than compactness which is